 That six pack or flat tummy may just be the hardest thing to accomplish on your weight loss goals, but it’s not impossible, it just takes time, whether it be six weeks or six months, patience and a plan.

-If you’ve read up to this point you’ve probably realised there is no ONE miracle exercise or quick fix that will remove excess overhang.
+If you’ve read up to this point you’ve probably realised there is no ONE miracle exercise or quick fix that will remove excess post-pregnancy overhang.

 However, the great news is that if you combine multiple exercises such as walking, jogging, squats, push-ups, crunches your belly will eventually reduce in size.